DeNepo/class-repository/admin/README.md

   "boards": [
     {
       "name": "the board's name on github",
-      "number": 0 // the board's number on githug
+      "number": 0 // the board's number on github
     }
   ]
 }